kurianbenoy/kurianbenoy-website/posts/2023/summit23_iiit/demo.md

 told me about faster-whisper and the utility to convert the model weights to various quantization formats.
 - Organizers of IIIT Summit 23 for giving me an opportunity to present my work.

+## How was the expereince presenting demos?

+Demo presentations are events where you can interact with people during the scheduled time.
+There was an evaluation panel with one of chief guests of the event [Dr. T Ramalingeswara Rao](https://www.linkedin.com/in/dr-t-ramalingeswara-rao-784a903a/) from TCS and one of the professors.

-I am really happy to receive lot of curious questions from all who came to visit my demo stall like some professors who taught me in previous semesters like Dr. Keshab Nath etc. and some of Btech students.
+These sessions brought a hacker kind of vibe back to me.
+I was really happy to receive lot of curious questions and smiles received from folks who came to visit my demo presentation.
+I set up the demo in such a way that there was a wireless microphone and I would play a few audio files.
+They used to rate the output of the model.

+Some of my professors who taught me in previous semesters like [Dr. Keshab Nath](https://www.iiitkottayam.ac.in/#!/faculty/keshab) visited to see my demo and gave me suggestions.
+It was a nice vibe to interact with a bunch of BTech students in their second semester from Andhra Pradhesh.
+Even though they were not able to understand Malayalam, they just hung around and asked me questions :D.